 A work licence can only be used for work purposes; you cannot use a work licence to drive to the shops or dropping kids off at school.
 A work licence is designed to allow you to continue to earn a living where a driver’s licence is an essential component to you earning a living.

 To be eligible to apply for a work licence you must:

 - hold a current Queensland open driver's licence for the vehicle you were driving

-- not have been driving for your job or already under a work licence when arrested
+- not have been driving for your job (there are certain exemptions) or already under a work licence when arrested

 - not have been driving under a licence that required your blood alcohol level (BAC) to be zero e.g. if you are on a learner, provisional, probationary or restricted license.